-Whilst the pandemic had an impact on our overall performance, we recognise there are areas where we can improve and a number of key actions will be implemented aimed at improving the service experienced by tenants.
+Whilst the pandemic had an impact on our overall performance, tenant satisfaction with the service rose in 2021/22.
+We recognise there are areas where we can get better and plans are in place aimed at improving the service experienced by tenants.